Chapter Thirty-Seven: The Purity of a Soul

 "Hey. " Itsuki continued to look down.
 "Look at it this way.
 At least we haven't been as bad as Motoyasu."
 Ren said.

-"I'd say that's one of his biggest flaws."
+"I'd say that's one of his more noticable flaws."

 "And I have rested."
 She interrupted him calmly.
 "And you are not doing well at helping Sir Itsuki out, Sir Ren."

-She walked in.
-Ren sighed, but didn't try to stop her.
+"I-" She walked in.
+Ren sighed but didn't try to stop her.
 His attempts at trying to comfort Itsuki had face-planted into ten feet of concrete.
 It was impossible for her to mess up worse than him.

 Itsuki was somewhat caught off guard by her question.
 "Well, at first, it seemed like an excellent quest to undertake…" Itsuki admitted.

 "At first?"
 Wyndia clarified.

 "..."
 More tears leaked from his eyes.
 "After seeing the terrible things your people were being put through, it became more than just a quest.
 I wanted to help, but I-"

 "And have you not helped them?"
 Wyndia interrupted.

 "Well… Yeah, but I failed so many times-" Itsuki looked annoyed at her interrupting him.